Graduate Certificate in American Indian and Indigenous Studies

 Capstone project AIS 605 (3 credits): Once students have completed their Certificate coursework they are eligible to enroll in this 3-credit independent study course during any Spring Quarter.
 Working with one faculty mentor from American Indian Studies, including AIS adjuncts, students must complete a 7-10 page research-based paper.
 This research paper should be written specifically for and be presented at the annual Indigenous Studies Symposium hosted in collaboration with the Center for American Indian and Indigenous Studies each Spring.
 Additionally, it should highlight how a student's research is engaging the field of American Indian and Indigenous Studies.
 Students are encouraged to think with their mentors and advisors about when the best time to complete their capstone might be, balancing their primary department’s obligations and requirements.

-In order to register for the capstone credits please email Kai Wise (kaiwise@uw.edu) and indicate which AIS faculty member will serve as your capstone mentor.
-Kai will then register you for the course.
+In order to register for the capstone credits please email Kai Wise (kaiwise@uw.edu) and indicate which AIS faculty member will serve as your capstone mentor to receive a faculty code for registration.
 This should be done prior to the start of Spring quarter, ideally when registration begins during Winter quarter, to give your faculty member and you time to plan.

 Students will additionally need to register for the Indigenous Studies Symposium by submitting their abstract proposal through the online registration form.
 The form will ask you to indicate whether you are presenting to fulfill your GCAIIS capstone requirement.